MOSAiC: Great Arctic expedition starts | DW | 20.09.2019

 And how is the sea ice at the moment?

-The area of Arctic ice in summer has decreased by more than 50 percent in the last 40 years.
+The area of Arctic ice in summer has decreased by more than 50% in the last 40 years.
 Right now, in September, the ice retreats the most every year before it expands again in autumn and winter.

 This year we observed the second smallest extension of the sea ice that has ever been observed in the Arctic.